DavideTedesco/learn_git_quickly/README.md

 - clone a repository with: `git clone`
 - update a repository with: `git pull`
-- commmit to a repository with: `git commit -am "insert here your comment"'
+- commmit to a repository with: `git commit -am "insert here your comment"`
 - after a commit you need to push your files into the repository via this command: `git push`

 ## MarkDown files